 Consumer Assessment of Healthcare Providers and Systems (CAHPS®) surveys ask consumers and patients to report on and evaluate their experiences with health care.
 These surveys cover topics that are important to consumers and focus on aspects of quality that consumers are best qualified to assess, such as the communication skills of providers and ease of access to health care services.
 The acronym "CAHPS" is a registered trademark of the Agency for Healthcare Research and Quality (AHRQ).

 All CAHPS surveys and related guidance documents are free to anyone who wants to use these surveys to assess patients' experiences with care.
 Users of CAHPS survey results include patients and consumers, health care providers quality monitors and regulators, health plans, community collaboratives, and public and private purchasers of health care.
-These individuals and organizations use the survey results evaluate and compare health care providers and to improve the quality of health care services.
+These individuals and organizations use the survey results to evaluate and compare health care providers and to improve the quality of health care services.

 Read AHRQ’s program brief: CAHPS: Assessing Health Care Quality From the Patient's Perspective ([ PDF - 369.59 KB])